poliscukmykola/TestingForNewbieRewardIsCookie/README.md

 [Visual Studio Code (Code Editor)](https://code.visualstudio.com) is also the most popular for file editing which also contains a tons of extensions.

 ## Practice
-It really depends what are you more interteted into.
-User Interface (UI) is about testing what user see on page.
+It really depends what are you more interested into.
+Frontend is focused on User Interface (UI) which is all about testing what user see on page.
 Backend is everything behind UI like sending API request to server, creating SQL queries and so on.

 ### UI Testing
 * [Selenium](https://www.selenium.dev) is good way to start with.
 It should provide overall info about automated testing of web pages and test creation.